v Chamber Music Conference - Faculty Biographies

 Michael Finckel has enjoyed a wide-ranging career as cellist, composer, teacher, and conductor.
 A founding member of the Trio of the Americas and the Cabrini Quartet, he has performed as soloist and chamber musician throughout the United States and Europe.
 He also performs regularly with members of his family in the renowned Finckel Cello Quartet.

-Finckel performs and coaches each summer at the Kinhaven Adult Chamber Music Workshop in Weston, Vermont, the Composers Conference and Chamber Music Center in Wellesley, Massachusetts, the Chamber Music Conference (at Colgate University, formerly at Bennington College), and at the Wintergreen Festival in Virginia.
-He and his wife, violinist Andrea Schultz, co-direct the Park-McCullough House Carriage Barn Summer Concert Series in North Bennington, Vermont.
-Having taught at Cornell and Princeton Universities, Bennington College, and The Vermont Governor's Institute on the Arts, Finckel is currently on the faculties of the Mannes School and the Hoff-Barthelson Music School in Scarsdale, New York.
+Finckel performs and coaches at the Kinhaven Adult Chamber Music Workshop in Weston, Vermont and the Chamber Music Conference (at Colgate University, formerly at Bennington College).
+Having taught at Cornell and Princeton Universities, Bennington College, and the Vermont Governor’s Institute on the Arts, Finckel is currently on the faculties of the Mannes School in New York City and the Hoff-Barthelson Music School in Scarsdale, New York.

 CAROL OU

-At ease with the diverse musical styles of the last five centuries, Ms. Ou's creative programming is often a mélange of traditional European masterworks with more eclectic ones.
-She has recorded three of the most beloved cello concerti by Haydn, Tchaikovsky, and Elgar and premiered several new compositions written for her.
-She gave the first performance of Hsiao Tyzen's Cello Concerto in Taipei and collaborated with Hsiao on the premiere of a number of solo and chamber music works throughout the US and Singapore.
-American composers Richard Toensing and Daniel Pinkham have also dedicated works to her.
-Recent new music performances have featured collaborations with crossover artists on the banjo, accordion, didgeridoo, erhu, pipa, and the Persian santoor.
+At ease with the diverse musical styles of the last five centuries, Ms. Ou regularly programs traditional European masterworks with contemporary and eclectic ones.
+She has recorded three of the most beloved cello concerti by Haydn, Tchaikovsky, and Elgar, and premiered Taiwanese composer Hsiao Tyzen's cello concerto in Taipei, Taiwan.
+Her decade-long collaboration with Iranian composer Reza Vali yielded numerous performances, premieres, and recordings of a dozen of his solo and string quartet works and his cello concerto The Dervish and The Magus.
+Along with Hsiao, American composers Richard Toensing and Daniel Pinkham have dedicated works to her.
+Recent music performances have featured collaborations with crossover artists on mandolin, accordion, pipa, and the Persian santoor.

-Carol Ou's discography includes solo and chamber music discs issued by Chi-Mei, Naxos, CRI, and Albany Records.
-Her three solo and concerti recordings are all produced by the Chi-Mei Label in Taiwan.
-Among her many recordings with the Carpe Diem String Quartet are Volumes 4 and 5 of Sergei Taneyev's String Quartets on Naxos and The Book of Calligraphy—the solo cello and string quartet works by Reza Vali—released by Albany Records.
-Her recording of Walter Piston's Chamber Music won the 2001 Chamber Music America's Best Chamber Music CD award.
+As a prize-winning recording artist, Carol's discography includes solo and chamber music discs issued by Chi-Mei, Naxos, CRI, MSR, and Albany Records, many available on Spotify.
+Among her many recordings with the Carpe Diem String Quartet are Sergei Taneyev’s String Quartets on Naxos and Reza Vali's The Book of Calligraphy issued by Albany Records.
+Her Naxos recording of Walter Piston's chamber music won the 2001 Chamber Music America Best Chamber Music CD award and her recording of Jeff Midkiff’s Music for Mandolin & String Quartet won the 2018 Global Music Awards Gold Medal.

 NATHANIEL PARKE